Steve Jobs once said, “when you’re in a startup, the first ten people will determine whether the company succeeds or not.”

 Businesses leaders who rely on their networks for their first ten hires often find they’re hiring very similar and like-minded people, impacting business success.
 If you’re hiring ten individuals from the same university, who studied at the same course, you’re likely to fall into the trap of groupthink, and you won’t benefit from a diverse range of opinions.
 Your vision for the business will be restricted by similar personal experience and viewpoints.
 Plus, you may deter a more varied range of candidate from applying in the future.
 Your first ten hires should represent a range of people and backgrounds to give your scaleup the best chance of success in the business world and for your employer brand.

 Tip: To look beyond your network, you should consider collaborating with a recruitment partner or using paid media campaigns to advertise the positions to a targeted audience.
-External recruiters can see where diversity is needed.
+External recruiters and RPO providers can see where diversity is needed.
 They have a more comprehensive network of candidates and tactics to help extend your talent pool, especially when it comes to executive hiring.
 Plus, you can cast your net even wider with digital talent attraction, targeting candidates with relevant skills and experience.

 Inspire and innovate